ajmackay/meth-attitudes-pt2/THOUGHTS.md

 # General thinking

+## 2023-03-03

+-   Assumptions should probably be checked for each separate model (not model with all data)

+    -   If we are to compare the coefficients of each model then we need to be confident that the coefficients in each model are at least accurate

 ## 2023-02-17

 -   If we use full k6 data, we have 49 meth users (if we don't use k6 we have 50)